Efficient Convex Optimization for Bosonic State Tomography: COMMON APPLICATIONS

 The single-mode problem is the simplest and the basis for higher-dimensional problems.
 Here we reconstruct the single-mode density matrix from noiseless heterodyne data that is generated with the Markov chain Monte Carlo (MCMC) method~\cite{10.1214/10-STS351}.
 We set the test state $|\phi\rangle$ to a Cat state with $\alpha=2$, defined as

+We change the dimension of the density matrix under test $N$ and set the dimension of the measurement operator to $\lceil1.5N\rceil$ .
 We first set the grid size to $20 \times 20$ and the phase space limit $\alpha_{\rm max} = 4$ and measured the overall runtime for solving the problem in Figs. \ref{fig:1}(a) and (b).
 The results indicate that both the baseline convex optimization method (in Ref.~\cite{PhysRevApplied.18.044041}) and the proposed method achieve a reconstruction fidelity exceeding 99.9\%, while the MLE method fails to reach such a high level of fidelity.
 Moreover, as the dimension $N$ increases, our proposed method demonstrates a clear advantage in terms of problem-solving time—solving the problem in under 10 seconds even when $N=100$.
 Overall, our results demonstrate that the proposed method is approximately ten times faster without compromising reconstruction fidelity.

 Figures \ref{fig:1}(c) and (d) show the fidelity and computation time as functions of the phase space limit $\alpha_{\rm max}$ with grid size of $15 \times 15$ and $N=32$.
 Overall, the phase space limit does not significantly impact the final fidelity or the computation time.